Brittney Griner back in Russian court on cannabis charge - NewsBreak

 Brittney Griner back in Russian court on cannabis charge

-Brittney Griner was back in a Russian court on Tuesday for her trial for cannabis possession amid US diplomatic efforts to secure her release.
+KHIMKI, Russia — (AP) — American basketball star Brittney Griner was back in court on Tuesday for her trial for cannabis possession amid U.S. diplomatic efforts to secure her release.

-If convicted, the WNBA star and two-time Olympic gold medallist could face 10 years in prison.

-During the hearing, prosecutors called a state narcotics expert who analysed cannabis found in Griner’s luggage.

 Griner was escorted into court in handcuffs and placed inside a cage in the trial in Khimki, a town on the northern edge of Moscow.
 While in the cage she held up personal photos.